mnzaki/coolsoft-13-wiki/Conventions-and-Guidelines.md

 # Author: Your Name
 ```

+## Reviewing Protocol
+FIXME FIXME

-## Reviewing/Evaluation
+## Reviewing Guidelines
 ### Code
-Read the Code Style and Conventions section above and make sure the developer has followed it closely.
+Read the [Code Style and Conventions](Conventions-and-Guidelines#code-style-and-conventions) section above and make sure the developer has followed it closely.
 Your review should not be limited to just those things mentioned above.

 ### Scenario
 [Checkout](Git-CheatSheet#pull-other-branches) the branch you want to review.
 Open the Backlog.
 Try each success and failure scenario.
 If something is missing or not functioning as outlined in the backlog, tell the developer.

 ### Tests
+Make sure developer has followed the test writing best practices.
+Make sure they are actually testing for the return value and effects of the method.
+Make sure they cover all branches of the method they are testing.
+Make sure coverage is at least above 80%.

 Run the tests.
 Make sure no tests fail, even those that don't belong to the developer you are reviewing.
 All tests in master should be running successfully.
-Make sure developer has followed the test writing best practices.

 ### Documentation
-Read the Documentation writing section above and make sure the developer has followed it closely; spaces, new lines, tags (`+param+::`), etc
+Read the [Documentation](Conventions-and-Guidelines#documentation) writing section above and make sure the developer has followed it closely; spaces, new lines, tags (`+param+::`), etc

 ### UML
 FIXME FIXME!
 FIXME? :(